Print

 Instructions

 1. Whisk the egg yolks in a medium bowl and set aside.
-Add the cream and milk or the homemade nut milk into a large pot, along with the honey, vanilla, and salt.
+Pour the cream and milk (or homemade nut milk) into a large pot, along with the honey, vanilla, and salt.
 Heat over medium heat until it’s steaming, stirring occasionally.
 Once hot, reduce the heat to medium-low.

 3. Cool the custard.
 Strain the mixture through a fine mesh sieve into a large bowl or pitcher to catch any egg white bits.
 Then place the custard base in an ice bath, stirring constantly until cool.

 4. Pour the custard base into a high-speed blender, along with the basil.
 Blend on low, slowly ramping up the speed to high.
-Blend on high for ~30 seconds or until the mint is finely blended — avoid over blending, as it’ll incorporate air bubbles into the custard and, if you’re using dairy, potentially whip the cream.
-Strain the mixture through a fine mesh sieve into a pitcher or bowl to catch any large bits of basil.
+Blend on high for ~30 seconds or until the basil is finely blended — avoid over-blending, as it’ll incorporate air bubbles into the custard and, if you’re using dairy, potentially whip the cream.
+Strain the mixture through a fine-mesh sieve into a pitcher or bowl to catch any large bits of basil.
 Cover the base with plastic wrap or a lid and place in the fridge overnight.

 5. Strain the chilled custard once more before churning to catch any errant air bubbles/basil.
-Churn the ice cream, then transfer to your container and let it chill in the fridge for at least 4 hours, ideally overnight.
+Pour the chilled base into your ice cream bowl and churn according to the manufacturer’s instructions.
+Mine takes about 20 minutes to churn up – it should be the consistency of soft serve.
+Transfer to your container and let it chill in the fridge for at least 4 hours, ideally overnight.